doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 ##Dynamic loading

 - **Loading**: If a module is not already loaded, we parse all its dependencies and use the default `AssemblyLoadContext` to load in memory all the related [runtime assemblies](#library-assemblies) which are not ambient.
-We don't check for each individual assembly if it is already loaded, seems to be done internally, but here trying to load an ambient assembly would fail.
+We don't check for each individual assembly if it is already loaded this way, seems to be done internally, but here trying to load an [ambient assembly](#library-assemblies) would fail.

 - **Dependencies**: If a module is a [**resolved project**](#library-contexts), assemblies paths of all its dependencies are resolved in the same way as when compiling.
 But here, we use [runtime assemblies](#library-assemblies) collections and, if a dependency is not resolved, we never fallback to the runtime directory because it only contains ambient assemblies.